uf0o/auditd-mitre/README.md

 # auditd-mitre
-Enhanced MITRE auditd rules for linux
+Enhanced auditd rules for linux, mapped on the MITRE ATT&CK matrix